 Staging vulvar cancer

 Based on the test results, your doctor will be able to tell you the stage of the cancer.
-This is a way to describe its size and whether and how far it has spread.
+This is a way to describe its size and whether it has spread from the vulva to other parts of the body.
 In Australia, vulvar cancer is usually staged using the staging system from the International Federation of Gynecology and Obstetrics (FIGO).

 - Stage I: Cancer is found only in the vulva or perineum.

 - Stage II: Cancer is found in the vulva and/or perineum and has also spread to the lower urethra, the lower vagina or the anus.